[ English | Español | Pyccκuú ]

 pbimplib OpenAL32.dll, STDCALL, 0, alBuffer3f

-The complete pbimplib command syntax is as follows:
+The complete pbimplib macro syntax is as follows:

 pbimplib dllname, convention, numarguments, real_name, PureBasics_name, public_name

 The dllname parameter identifies the DLL's filename.
-The convention parameter identifies the calling convention used with the specified function.
+The convention parameter identifies the calling convention for the specified function.
 The following values are currently supported:

 pbimplib OpenAL32.dll, STDCALL, 0, alBuffer3f

 alBuffer3f() is not a STDCALL function and it doesn't receive 0 arguments.
-DLL2DEF just can't guess the amount of arguments and the calling convention because it can't read the "OpenAL Programmer's Guide" :-) Using "STDCALL, 0" just disables automatic stack fixing after calling the given function via thunk.
+DLL2DEF just can't guess the number of arguments and the calling convention.
+Using "STDCALL, 0" just disables automatic stack fixing after calling the given function via thunk.
 The correct prototype should be:

 pbimplib OpenAL32.dll, CDECL, 5, alBuffer3f